The University of Texas at Arlington Graduate Catalog 2004-2006 Vol LXXXVII - July 2004

 The University of Texas at Arlington supports the "Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistants" of The Council of Graduate Schools in the United States.
 A copy of the resolution and list of signatory institutions is available in the Graduate School and can be viewed at www.cgsnet.org/publicationsPolicyRes/resolutions.htm.
 To assure the appointment of the most highly qualified students available and to best realize the principal objectives for which graduate assistants are employed, The University of Texas at Arlington has adopted the following policies and regulations, all provisions of which apply to both graduate assistantships and graduate associateships.

 A student must be admitted to a degree program to be eligible to hold a graduate assistantship.
 Students admitted as Provisional students may not be considered for an assistantship until all provisional requirements have been resolved.
-New students, admitted with probationary conditions, may be considered for an assistantship, subject to the requirement that they earn and maintain a 3.0 grade-point average while enrolled as a graduate student, conform to admission conditions specified by the admitting department or the Graduate School, and meet assistantship enrollment requirements.

-A student may also demonstrate English proficiency by submitting an acceptable score of 45 or higher on the UT Arlington Spoken English Assessment (SEA) test.
-Contact the UT Arlington Assessment Services Office for SEA information.
+A student may also demonstrate English proficiency by submitting an acceptable score of 45 or higher on the U.T.
+Arlington Spoken English Assessment (SEA) test.
+Contact the U.T.
+Arlington Assessment Services Office for SEA information.

 Although a student may be appointed initially to a graduate assistantship for a full academic year, continuation of the appointment beyond the first semester is subject to the following conditions:

 A department may limit the number of semesters during which a graduate student may hold an assistantship.